bokkypoobah/InvestFeedCrowdsaleAudit/codereview/CrowdsaleToken.md

    * @param _decimals Number of decimal places
    * @param _mintable Are new tokens created over the crowdsale or do we distribute only the initial supply?
 Note that when the token becomes transferable the minting always ends.
    */
+  // BK Ok - Constructor
   function CrowdsaleToken(string _name, string _symbol, uint _initialSupply, uint8 _decimals, bool _mintable)
     UpgradeableToken(msg.sender) {

     // Create any address, can be transferred
     // to team multisig via changeOwner(),
     // also remember to call setUpgradeMaster()
-    owner = msg.sender;
+    // BK Ok - This should already be set by the Ownable constructor owner = msg.sender;

+    // BK Next 2 Ok
     name = _name;
     symbol = _symbol;

+    // BK Ok
     totalSupply = _initialSupply;

+    // BK Ok
     decimals = _decimals;

-    // Create initially all balance on the team multisig balances[owner] = totalSupply;
+    // Create initially all balance on the team multisig
+    // BK Ok
+    balances[owner] = totalSupply;

+    // BK Ok
     if(totalSupply > 0) {
-      Minted(owner, totalSupply);
+      // BK NOTE - StandardToken.Minted
+      //         - Crowdsale minting calls the MintableToken.mint(...) and this generates the Transfer(0x0, account, amount) log event
+      //           instead of this Minted log event.
+It does not matter in this case as the initial totalSupply should be 0 Minted(owner, totalSupply);
     }

-    // No more new supply allowed after the token creation if(!_mintable) {
+    // No more new supply allowed after the token creation
+    // BK Ok - Mintable is set to true for this crowdsale if(!_mintable) {
+      // BK Ok
       mintingFinished = true;
+      // BK Ok
       require(totalSupply != 0);
       // if(totalSupply == 0) {
       //   throw; // Cannot create a token without supply and no minting